maneatingape/rsvp/README.md

 The [source code readme](src) contains detailed descriptions of the under-the-hood mechanisms.
 Each script file is thoroughly commented to describe both what the code is doing, but also more importantly *why*.

-## Known Issues

-The library endeavours to be as flexible as possible, however there are some situations that it currently can't handle:

-* **Transfers *from* moons are not working**
-    Transfers *to* moons work just fine, however transfers that eject from a moon to either another moon or a vessel in orbit of the parent planet are going astray.
-Smaller moons such as Gilly, Minmus, Bop and Pol seem less affected.
-    As a workaround, eject from the moon first in approximately the right direction, then plot a follow-up vessel-to-vessel or vessel-to-body transfer.

 ## Suggest a feature or report a bug

 If you have an idea for a feature or have found a bug then you can [create an issue here](https://github.com/maneatingape/rsvp/issues/new/choose).
 Before you do so, please check that the issue doesn't already exist in the [isses list](https://github.com/maneatingape/rsvp/issues).